 As an outdoor activity, trick-or-treating is safer than other indoor holiday activities.
 The CDC recommends the following steps to make it even safer:

 - When giving out treats, avoid direct contact with trick-or-treaters.

 - Always hand out treats outside.

-- Set up a station with individually wrapped candies or goodie bags for families to grab and take to go while adhering to social distancing.
+- Set up a station with individually wrapped candies or goodie bags for families to grab and take to go

 - Treats can be placed at the end of the driveway or on a card table at the edge of the yard and replenished between visits.

-But even without trick-or-treating, there are plenty of ways to have fun at home.
+If an illness cancels trick-or-treating this year, there are plenty of ways to have fun at home.

 Low-Risk Halloween Activities